btcsuite/btcd/rpcclient/examples/bitcoincorehttpbulk/README.md

-Bitcoin Core HTTP POST Example
+Bitcoin Core Batch HTTP POST Example
 ==============================

-This example shows how to use the rpcclient package to connect to a Bitcoin Core RPC server using HTTP POST mode with TLS disabled and gets the current block count.
+This example shows how to use the rpcclient package to connect to a Bitcoin Core RPC server using HTTP POST mode with TLS disabled and uses the batch json rpc mode

 ## Running the Example